Basic Concepts in Computational Physics

 Benjamin A. Stickler, Ewald Schachinger

-Consequently, the book is divided into two main parts: Deterministic methods and stochastic methods.
-Based on concrete problems, the first part discusses numerical differentiation and integration, and the treatment of ordinary differential equations.
-This is augmented by notes on the numerics of partial differential equations.
-The second part discusses the generation of random numbers, summarizes the basics of stochastics which is then followed by the introduction of various Monte-Carlo (MC) methods.
+The book is divided into two main parts: Deterministic methods and stochastic methods in computational physics.
+Based on concrete problems, the first part discusses numerical differentiation and integration, as well as the treatment of ordinary differential equations.
+This is extended by a brief introduction to the numerics of partial differential equations.
+The second part deals with the generation of random numbers, summarizes the basics of stochastics, and subsequently introduces Monte-Carlo (MC) methods.
 Specific emphasis is on MARKOV chain MC algorithms.
-All this is again augmented by numerous applications from physics.
-The final two chapters on Data Analysis and Stochastic Optimization share the two main topics as a common denominator.
-The book offers a number of appendices to provide the reader with more detailed information on various topics discussed in the main part.
-Nevertheless, the reader should be familiar with the most important concepts of statistics and probability theory albeit two appendices have been dedicated to provide a rudimentary discussion.
+The final two chapters discuss data analysis and stochastic optimization.
+All this is again motivated and augmented by applications from physics.
+In addition, the book offers a number of appendices to provide the reader with information on topics not discussed in the main text.